Musicdude45678/BitBots/README.md

 # BitBots - Create, Customize, and Share AI Bots

 BitBots is a web application that allows users to create, customize, and share AI-powered chatbots.
-Each bot can be customized with its own personality and capabilities through system prompts.
+Each bot can be customized with its own personality and capabilities through system prompts, enabling unique and engaging conversations.

 ## Features

-- User authentication with Firebase
+### Bot Management
 - Create and customize AI bots with unique system prompts
+- Edit bot details including name, description, and system prompt
+- Delete bots and their associated chat history
+- Share bots with other users via unique links

+### Chat Interface
-- Interactive chat interface powered by OpenAI's GPT API
+- Real-time chat interface powered by OpenAI's GPT API
+- Multiple chat sessions per bot
+- Instant message display with smooth auto-scrolling
+- Message timestamps and chat history
+- Clean, modern UI with mobile responsiveness

+### User Experience
+- Secure user authentication with Firebase
+- Dashboard to manage all your bots
+- Sidebar navigation for quick access to chats
-- Share bots with other users
+- Share and collaborate with other users
-- Offline access to chat history
+- Real-time updates and message synchronization
 - Modern, responsive UI built with React and TailwindCSS

+### Technical Features
+- TypeScript for enhanced type safety
+- Firebase Firestore for real-time data storage
+- OpenAI integration for natural language processing
+- Vite for fast development and building
+- TailwindCSS for responsive styling
+- Heroicons for beautiful UI elements

 ## Prerequisites